 #5.
 As always, ensure that some sort of next step is clearly charted.

-Hopefully the thoughts and insights shared in yesterday’s and today’s posts helps prepare you to deepen philanthropic partnerships even in the midst of the Covid-19 outbreak and market scare.
+Hopefully these thoughts and insights have further equipped you to deepen philanthropic partnerships even in the midst of the uniquely promising–yet volatile– philanthropic climate in which we find ourselves.

 Are you looking to take your major giving & donor relationships to the next level?
 Contact us today to learn how our team can help you get there.